awsdocs/amazon-rds-user-guide/doc_source/Aurora.AuroraMySQL.md

 ### ALTER TABLE<a name="Aurora.AuroraMySQL.Spatial.alter_table"></a>

 You can use the SPATIAL INDEX keywords in an ALTER TABLE statement to add a spatial index to a column in an existing table\.
-For example:
+Following is an example\.

 ```
 ALTER TABLE test ADD SPATIAL INDEX(shape);